Statues and statuettes

 Tips for maintaining and respecting sacred statues

-Tibetan statues require gentle and respectful maintenance.
+Tibetan statues require gentle and respectful care.
 Wooden ones require regular dusting with a dry cloth, while brass statues can be cleaned with a damp cloth.
 Avoid chemicals that could alter the spiritual aura of these sacred objects.
 For practitioners, it is also recommended to place a candle or incense near the altar to strengthen the spiritual energy of the room, thus respecting the traditions of purification and offering.

 The invitation to daily spirituality